ErikBaer/CRUD_graphQL_express/README.md

 # CRUD-API

-Organize all the books from your favorite Authors with this CRUD-API written in GraphQL and Express.
+Organize all books from your favorite authors with this nested CRUD-API written in GraphQL and Express.

 Create, Read, Update and Delete Books and Authors and make this Database your own.